john-cd/rust_howto/bk/src/standard_library/cow.md

 [![std][c~std~docs~badge]][c~std~docs]{{hi:Clone-on-write}}

-The type [`std::borrow::Cow`][c~std::borrow::Cow~docs]{{hi:std::borrow::Cow}} is a smart pointer providing clone-on-write functionality: it encloses and provides immutable access to borrowed data, and clone the data lazily when mutation or ownership is required.
+The type [`std::borrow::Cow`][c~std::borrow::Cow~docs]↗{{hi:std::borrow::Cow}} is a smart pointer providing clone-on-write functionality: it encloses and provides immutable access to borrowed data, and clone the data lazily when mutation or ownership is required.

 `Cow` optimizes memory usage by delaying cloning until mutation is required, if it is required.
 It is especially useful in cases where: